MikeHotelOscar/AutoHotkey-WindowWatcher-Class/README.md

 # AutoHotkey-WindowWatcher-Class
-The WindowWatcherClass.exe file contains two classes, *Rule* and *WindowWatcher*.
+The WindowWatcherClass.ahk file contains two classes, *Rule* and *WindowWatcher*.
 These classes allow you to designate functions to run automatically when a window matching a typical WinTitle, but excluding those matching an exclusion WinTitle, opens or closes.

 ## Rule Class
 The Rule class can be invoked by either the WindowWatcher class (described below) or by something similar to the following example: